 - Haggle the taxi drivers, often they will try and rip you off.
 When in doubt inquire with a local or your hostel to get an estimated price.

 - Drink local beer, it is much cheaper than imported beer and it is pretty good.
 A bottle of beer was between C20-C30 ($1 – $1.50 NZD) or to be extra efficient pay C60 for the 1 litres.

 - Pay in local currency, we found that when we opted to pay in local currency over US dollars we got a better rate.

-In summary we really loved our time in Nicaragua and would encourage you to go.
-We really liked the opportunity for hiking, the colonial towns and most importantly the cheap beer!
+We really loved our time in Nicaragua and would encourage you to go.
+There were lots of opportunities for hiking, the beautiful colonial towns, great beaches and most importantly the cheap beer!

 For more travel advice from central america check out;

 - Overview: Costa Rica

 - North of the Panama Canal